 - Is there more than one study with the same results?

 And if there is something I don’t understand, I look for resources or people that can answer my questions.
 And I also read and learn.

 And then after that, I read and learn some more.

-Yes, no doubt there has been research done that has been funded by Biotech companies.
-But there also have been many research studies done from unbiased sources, in fact over 165 such studies.
+Yes, no doubt there has been research done and funded by Biotech companies.
+In fact, there are over 2000 studies that affirm GMOs are safe.
+But there also have been many research studies done from unbiased sources–in fact over 165 such studies.
 And guess what?
 The results are all the same, biotech crops are safe.
-But the anti-GMO groups do not want to hear this, they don’t want others to hear this and they don’t want to talk about it.
-Instead, they continually refer to flawed research and use that as a basis for their claims that GMO’s are causing sickness and death resulting from using biotechnology.
+But the anti-GMO groups do not want to hear this.
+They don’t want others to hear this and they don’t want to talk about it.
+Instead, they continually refer to flawed research and use that as a basis for their claims that GMOs are causing sickness and death resulting from using biotechnology.

 And in another example, that anti-GMO people like to quote, was a study performed by the French scientist, Seralini.
 It showed rats had a higher level of tumor growth when fed GMO feed.
 Again, the study was flawed.
 Even a junior high science class could tell you where the study was flawed.
 But people believe this.
 You can argue that people don’t understand science, don’t want to know about science and don’t trust science.
 In the end, the results could be catastrophic if we don’t acknowledge and accept science.